owenizedd/bum/README.md

 - `bum use <version>`
    - e.g. `bum use 1.0.3`
    - This will automatically use v1.0.3, yes no need write suffix `v`.
-   - If there's no target version in installed in the local and then install that version then use it.
+   - If there's no target version is installed in the local, it will install that version then use it.
    - Else, it will just use that version as active version.

 Any contribution is appreciated.